The Lower Merion Soccer Club is the result of the merger of four small soccer

 the Penn Valley Soccer Club was created.
 Soon after, the Wynnewood Soccer

-Club and the Narberth Soccer Club were formed.
+Club and the Narberth Soccer Club formed.

 With each new age group, it was inevitable that the four clubs would compete

-be filing complaints within the Delco League that the other clubs were
+The four small clubs were constantly filing complaints within the Delco League against the other local clubs

 illegally "recruiting" players away from them.